mmr1909/score/docs/features/communication/ipc/architecture.rst

    :alt: Mixed criticality setup for zero-copy IPC

 One of the main ideas in this concept is the split of control data from sample (user) data.
-In order to ensure a mapping, the shared memory segments are divided into slots [10] [11].
+In order to ensure a mapping, the shared memory segments are divided into slots.
 By convention, we then define that the slot indexes correlate.
 Meaning, slot 0 in the control data is used to synchronize slot 0 in the sample data.
 More information on these slot and the underlying algorithm can be found in :ref:`synchronization_algorithm`.